theseus-os/Theseus/book/src/subsystems/heap.md

 One unique aspect of Theseus's "combination" heap design is that the early heap, fully-featured heap, and per-core dedicated heaps are all combined into a single heap abstraction that can be accessed via singleton global heap instance.
-It starts out with the simple block allocator described above, and then once more key system functionality has been ininitialized during OS boot, the [`switch_to_multiple_heaps()`] function is invoked to transparently activate the more complex, per-core heap allocators.
+It starts out with the simple block allocator described above, and then once more key system functionality has been initialized during OS boot, the [`switch_to_multiple_heaps()`] function is invoked to transparently activate the more complex, per-core heap allocators.

 Another unique aspect of heaps in Theseus is that all entities across the system use and share the same set of global heaps.
 This allows allocations to seamlessly flow and be passed among applications, libraries, and kernel entities without the need for inefficient and complex [exchange heaps] used in other SAS OSes.